virb30/lml-commerce/README.md

 * [Docker compose](https://docs.docker.com/compose/install/#installation-scenarios)
 * Node 20.x

+## Contents

+This repo is composed by all lml-commerce components, including but not limited to:

+- backend - NestJs API
+- frontend - React SPA
+- database - Mysql

-## How to use
+## How to develop

-1. clone/fork this project
+1. clone/fork this repository
 1. install dependencies
 1. rename .env.example and set your environment variables
 1. start database container